Alphabetical Plant Listing

 Planting perennial bulbs in lawns requires some adjustments to the mowing regime.

-• Cut the lawn fairly short in late fall to allow your spring bulbs to neatly peep up from under the ground.
+• Cut the lawn fairly short in late fall to allow your spring bulbs to peep neatly up from under the ground.

 Guide Information